tslearn-team/tslearn/tslearn/docs/shapelets.rst

 :ref:`ShapeletModel <class-tslearn.shapelets.ShapeletModel>`.
 A :ref:`ShapeletModel <class-tslearn.shapelets.ShapeletModel>` has several
 hyper-parameters, such as the maximum number of iterations and the batch size.
-One important hyper-parameters is the :ref:`n_shapelets_per_size <class-tslearn.shapelets.ShapeletModel.n_shapelets_per_size>`, which is a dictionary where the keys correspond to the desired lengths of the shapelets and the values to the desired number of shapelets per length.
+One important hyper-parameters is the ``n_shapelets_per_size`` which is a dictionary where the keys correspond to the desired lengths of the shapelets and the values to the desired number of shapelets per length.
 When set to `None`, this dictionary will be determined by a :ref:`heuristic <class-tslearn.shapelets.grabocka_params_to_shapelet_size_dict>`.
-After creating the model, we can
-:ref:`fit <class-tslearn.shapelets.ShapeletModel.fit>` the optimal shapelets
-using our training data.
-After a fitting phase, the distances can be calculated using the :ref:`transform <class-tslearn.shapelets.ShapeletModel.transform>` function.
-Moreover, you can easily access the learned shapelets by using :ref:`shapelets_as_time_series_ <class-tslearn.shapelets.ShapeletModel.shapelets_as_time_series_>`.
+After creating the model, we can ``fit`` the optimal shapelets using our training data.
+After a fitting phase, the distances can be calculated using the ``transform`` function.
+Moreover, you can easily access the learned shapelets by using the ``shapelets_as_time_series_`` attribute.

 .. figure:: _static/img/learning_shapelets.png
-    :width: 100%
+    :width: 80%
     :align: center

     A schematic overview of the "Learning Shapelets" approach.